zjuyky/Simple-IR/README.md

 ## Running the code
 ### 1. Run 01_create_index.py
-It will create a file named `index.txt`, which will be used in other code.
+It will create a index file named `index.txt`, which will be used in other codes.
 The format of index is:
 ```
 term:
        docID: pos1, pos2, ....